Pool Coping Tiles – What Are They?

 Travertine Pool Coping Tiles

 The first option is natural stone.
 Many people choose natural stone coping as it gives the pool such a unique look because no two pieces are the same.
 It is also classic (it never dates).
 The most popular natural stone tiles for coping is travertine.
 Travertine pavers will suit most swimming pool surroundings.
 The majority of people think a bull-nose is necessary on the coping.
 However, a good tip is to use a travertine paver with a tumbled edge.
 This gives an alternative to a bull-nose finish.
-The travertine pavers normally come 30mm thick so they are very sturdy and suitable as pool coping tiles.
+Travertine pavers normally come 30mm thick so they are very sturdy and suitable as pool coping tiles.

 Porcelain Pool Coping Tiles

 The second option is porcelain.
 This is a very popular choice as there is a wide range of colours to choose from.
 Porcelain requires a rough outdoor tile with a bull-nose on it to take off the sharp edge.
 Colour is one of the most important factors when choosing coping tiles.
 There are two trains of thought when selecting a colour.
 The first is to get a coping tile that blends in with the base tile which will make the area look a lot larger.
-It will also gives it a great flow effect with the whole outdoor area.
+It will also give it a great flow effect with the whole outdoor area.
 Conversely, choose a colour that will give contrast to the base tile.
 This will outline the edge of the pool and break up the area by introducing another colour.